TakashiNakagawa/CarND-Traffic-Sign-Classifier-Project/writeup.md

 For the first image, the model is definitely sure that this is a Road work and the image is Road work.
 ![alt text][image6]

-For the second image, the model is relatively sure that this is a End of no passing, but the image is Stop.
+For the second image, the model is relatively sure that this is a Stop, and the image is Stop.
-That may be because when image were resized to 32x32, "STOP" picture made to be unclear.
 ![alt text][image7]

-For the 3rd image, the model is relatively sure that this is a Keep right, but the image is General caution.
+For the 3rd image, the model is relatively sure that this is a Bicycles crossing, but the image is General caution.
 That may be because this image is perspectived and triangle feature is relatively small.
 ![alt text][image8]

-For the 4th image, the model is relatively sure that this is a Speed limit(80km/h), but the image is 30km/h.
-That may be because number 3 and number 8 are relatively similar.
+For the 4th image, the model is relatively uncertain that this is a Go straight or right, but the image is 30km/h.
+That may be because web image is not clear.
 ![alt text][image9]

-For the 5th image, the model is relatively sure that this is a Priority road, but the image is Roundabout mandatory.
+For the 5th image, the model is relatively uncertain that this is a keep right, but the image is Roundabout mandatory.
 The probability of 5th is Roundabout mandatory, so if increasing the number of Roundabout mandatory test set, it might be predicted as Roundabout mandatory.
 ![alt text][image10]

-For the 6th image, the model is relatively sure that this is a Turn right ahead, and the image is Turn right ahead.
+For the 6th image, the model is definitely sure that this is a Turn right ahead, and the image is Turn right ahead.
 ![alt text][image11]

-For the 7th image, the model is relatively sure that this is a Ahead only, but the image is Speed limit(70km/h).
+For the 7th image, the model is relatively uncertain that this is a Speed limit(30km/h), but the image is Speed limit(70km/h).
 That may be because this image is not square and sign is small, so when resized to 32x32 it is difficult to see as Speed limit(70km/h) even if by human.
 ![alt text][image12]

 For the 8th image, the model is definitely sure that this is a Right-of-way at the next intersection and the image is Right-of-way at the next intersection.